 - 1. Demonstrate effective oral and written communication skills; - 2.
-Exhibit proficiency in quantitative and qualitative reasoning; - 3.
-Research and critically analyze information, ideas and arguments; - 4.
-Comprehend basic psychological theories and principles; - 5.
-Examine major world religions from a Christian context; - 6.
-Understand and explain how history influences the religious, political, social, and cultural components of society; - 7.
-Grasp the fundamental concepts of philosophy and explain how various theistic and nontheistic ideologies affect the Christian perspective; - 8.
-Analyze the influence of societies and cultures on the humanities; - 9.
-Develop knowledge of the physical universe and understand how human actions affect the environment; - 10.
-Comprehend introductory business principles and practices; - 11.
-Demonstrate an understanding of the Biblical Worldview in general studies; - 12.
-Identify and understand the history and content of the Bible; - 13.
-Demonstrate an understanding of the fundamentals of Christian doctrine and theology; - 14.
-Understand the challenges, objections, and alternatives to the Christian faith; - 15.
-Exhibit the ability to clearly communicate the gospel in local and global settings; and - 16.
+Develop analytical reasoning and problem solving skills; - 3.
+Comprehend basic psychological theories and principles; - 4.
+Examine major world religions from a Christian context; - 5.
+Understand and explain how the humanities influence the societies and culture; - 6.
+Grasp the fundamental concepts of philosophy and science to explain how various theistic and non-theistic ideologies affect the Christian perspective; - 7.
+Comprehend introductory business principles and practices; - 8.
+Demonstrate an understanding of the Biblical Worldview in general studies; - 9.
+Identify and understand the history and content of the Bible; - 10.
+Demonstrate an understanding of the fundamentals of Christian doctrine and theology; - 11.
+Understand the challenges, objections, and alternatives to the Christian faith; - 12.
+Exhibit the ability to clearly communicate the gospel in local and global settings; and - 13.
 Exhibit the competence and proficiency to pursue advanced studies at the undergraduate level.